ECuiDev/obsidian-quiz-generator/README.md

 ## Issues and Feature Requests

 If you encounter any errors or have feature requests, please open an issue on the [GitHub repository](https://github.com/ECuiDev/obsidian-quiz-generator/issues).

+## Tips

+- Button Border Meanings
+  - Solid Green Border: Correct option you selected.
+  - Solid Red Border: Incorrect option you selected.
+  - Dashed Green Border: Correct option you didn't select.
+- Matching Question UI Breakdown
+  - To create a pair, select a button from either column and then select a button from the other column.
+The UI will connect the buttons by displaying the same number in their respective circles.
+    - If you select an unpaired button and then select a paired button from the other column, the pair will update to match the new selection.
+  - To remove a pair, double-click on the paired button (either left or right).